nmoll1776/Practicum-2/README.md

 Conclusion:

-Even though a suprise, based on my stated bias, as stated above, in the results section, I failed to reject any of the null hypotheses as there were not any signifigant relationship between the respective variables.
-Possible future analysis could include the use of more recent prevelance data and correlation between sentiment and male/female prevalence rates.
+Even though a surprise, I failed to reject any of the null hypotheses as there was not any significant relationship between the respective variables.
+Possible future analysis could include the use of more recent prevalence data and correlation between sentiment and male/female prevalence rates.

 Resources: